Slobodan Topalović

-Slobodan Topalović (8 November 1952 – May 1994) was a Serbian football goalkeeper.
+Slobodan Topalović (8 November 1952 – 16 May 1994) was a Serbian football goalkeeper.
 He is considered to be one of Olympique Lyonnais best ever goalkeepers and has been named the best ever Yugoslavian to associate with the club.

-His son was also a professional footballer who played in Iran, Kazakhstan, Serbia and is now a goalkeeping coach for Emirates Club.
+His son Đorđe was also a professional footballer who played in Iran, Kazakhstan, Serbia and is now a goalkeeping coach for Emirates Club.
 Slobodan played in West Germany, before having a stint of two years with OFK Belgrade.
 He then ended his career with Olympique Lyonnais.